 - Launched a full line of next generation AMD Radeon™ HD 7000M series products for superior mobile gaming experiences.

-SeaMicro SM15000, delivering best-in-class energy efficiency, density, and bandwidth while dramatically reducing CAPEX and OPEX associated with server deployment and management.
+- Announced the SeaMicro SM15000, delivering best-in-class energy efficiency, density, and bandwidth while dramatically reducing CAPEX and OPEX associated with server deployment and management.

 - Delivered a full range of Graphics Core Next architecture-enabled workstation- and server-class GPUs: AMD FirePro™ W9000, AMD FirePro W8000, AMD FirePro W7000, AMD FirePro W5000, AMD FirePro S10000, AMD FirePro S9000, AMD FirePro S7000, and the AMD FirePro W600, as well as we three AMD FirePro™ graphics processors for mobile workstations, which meet the demands of graphics professionals on the go.